1monalisa1/01-FinTech-Case-Study/README.md

 * *Trends and Expansion within Consumer Payments and Credit Services*
 	* Large companies such as Apple and Google have added payment processing features for their customers.
 	* PayPal and Venmo continue to also expand within the consumer payment processing and credit space.
+	* Large banks such as JPMorgan Chase (Paymentech) have begun enhancing their merchant services software and customer facing applications by leveraging new developments within the FinTech community.
-	* Klarna intends to continue expanding their marketshare by providing an exceptionally /‘smoooth’/ customer experience around the checkout and return processes on their app.
+	* Klarna intends to continue expanding their marketshare by providing an exceptionally *‘smoooth’* customer experience around the checkout and return processes on their app.

 * *Main Competitors*
 	* PayPal Credit:  Klarna’s focus on ‘buy now, pay later’ (BNPL) is in direct competition with PayPal ’s financing business, PayPal Credit (Forbes).